klotz-dabril/call_me_later/README.md

 # CallMeLater

-Rack middleware for asynchronous http _request response_ cycle.
+Rack middleware for multi-step http _request response_ cycle.

 The idea is to create a worker, send the worker identifier to the client and later resume it with arguments received via http request.